ClassAxion/disco-4g-without-sc2/README.md

 # Parrot Disco without SC2 only on LTE

-I just want to have fun with Parrot Disco and I need something new :)
+I just want to have fun with Parrot Disco and I need something new :) This project is open source.

 # Parrot Hardware & Software details